Grey's Anatomy season 10

 The tenth season of the American television medical drama Grey's Anatomy premiered on September 26, 2013, with a two-hour special episode in the United States on the American Broadcasting Company (ABC), and it concluded with a Farewell To Cristina finale episode "Fear (Of The Unknown)" on May 15, 2014.
 The season was produced by ABC Studios, in association with Shondaland Production Company and The Mark Gordon Company; the showrunners being Tony Phelan and Joan Rater.
 The season was officially released on DVD as a 6-disc box-set under the title of Grey's Anatomy: The Complete Tenth Season – Live For The Moments on September 2, 2014 by Buena Vista Home Entertainment.

 The season mainly focuses on the relationship between the show's protagonist Meredith Grey (Ellen Pompeo) and "her person" Cristina Yang (Sandra Oh) as both follow different paths relating their careers straining their relationship.
 Derek Shepherd (Patrick Dempsey) and Callie Torres (Sara Ramirez), having separated from her wife Arizona Robbins (Jessica Capshaw), teamed up with the White House to work on a brain mapping project.
 Miranda Bailey (Chandra Wilson) was on a project mapping out the human genome.
 Yang and Owen Hunt (Kevin McKidd) gradually take their relationship from complicated and painful to a place of real friendship.
 April Kepner (Sarah Drew) and Jackson Avery (Jesse Williams) elope during Kepner and paramedic Matthew Taylor's (Justin Bruening) wedding.
 Yang takes off to Switzerland for a job offer to take over Preston Burke's (Isaiah Washington) hospital because he wants to step down and move his family.
-She bids her farewell to her colleagues of the last 7 years, including Hunt and dances it out with Meredith one last time to an old favorite song.
+She bids her farewell to her colleagues of the last 8 years, including Hunt and dances it out with Meredith one last time to an old favorite song.
 Caterina Scorsone begins portraying the role of Dr. Amelia Shepherd in a recurring capacity, as Amelia visits Meredith and her brother at their home and helps take care of their children.
 She is upgraded to a series regular in season 11 following her decision to move to Seattle full-time.

-The season, garnered 12.12 million viewers average viewers and was ranked #15 overall in total viewers which is 11 spots higher than the previous season.
+The season garnered 12.12 million viewers average viewers and was ranked #15 overall in total viewers which is 11 spots higher than the previous season.
 In the 18-49 key demographic, it ranked #5 and for the 2013-2014 primetime TV schedule, Grey's was the #1 drama in the 18-49 key demographic.
-James Pickens, Jr. and Chandra Wilson were nominated for Outstanding Actor and Outstanding Actress respectively at the 45th NAACP Image Awards.
+James Pickens, Jr. and Chandra Wilson were nominated for Outstanding Actor and Outstanding Actress, respectively, at the 45th NAACP Image Awards.
 The show also garnered 5 nominations at the 40th People's Choice Awards.
 It was announced on May 8, 2014, by ABC that Grey's Anatomy would return in the fall of 2014 for an eleventh season.

+The website Screen Rant ranked the season #8 on their 2023 ranking of the 19 Grey's Anatomy seasons.